Revised February 2017

 Two accompanying commentaries will introduce additional concepts that may be useful to readers, discuss confounding factors that might affect a diagnosis or analytical result, and/or provide comments about the case itself.
 Commentaries are invited and authored by clinical chemists, physicians, or scientists with expertise in the area.

 A Clinical Case Study should not include an abstract.
 It should, however, include a case description followed by the case discussion, limited to 1,500 words total.
 References are limited to 10, and the tables and figures are limited to 2 in total.
 Authors should include 3-5 brief questions regarding the case that would stimulate discussion and learning about the disease state.
 These questions will be circulated to educational centers before publication.
 The author should also list up to 5 points to remember at the end of the manuscript.
 The questions and points are not included in the manuscript count of 1,500 words.
 The case should read as a bit of a mystery or diagnostic dilemma.
 The case title, case description, and questions should not disclose the diagnosis.
 Supplemental data are not permitted for Clinical Case Studies.
 No more than 5 authors should be listed.

-Commentaries are limited to 300 words.
-They should not include an abstract, references, or tables and figures and should have no more than 5 authors.
+Commentaries are limited to 300 words, with no more than 1-2 references.
+They should not include an abstract or tables and figures and should have no more than 5 authors.
 Supplemental data are not permitted for Commentaries.